 It often pays to cheat, so why not do it?
 There are two sorts of reasons.
 The first involves looking out for number one.
-The second involves doing the right thing.
+The second involves honor and character.
 Let’s examine both.

 Looking Out for Number One

-Sometimes students cheat, because they don’t fully realize the seriousness of getting caught.
-Yet few things enrage genuine educators more than cheating.
-If they take their profession seriously, they will take weighty measures against students guilty of it.
-These can include:
+Few things enrage real educators more than cheating.
+If they take their profession seriously, they will take weighty measures against guilty students.
+These can include such things as:

 • Double weighted zeros on the test or assignment